nyberry/intersectional-fairness-toolkit/README.md

 this means that for each test-set individual i:

 ```
-groups[i]  → the protected group of individual i
+groups[i], the protected group of individual i
-y_pred[i]  → the model’s prediction for individual i
+y_pred[i], the model’s prediction for individual i
-y_test[i]  → the true outcome for individual i
+y_test[i], the true outcome for individual i
 ```

 `group_map`